Logo

 Mohandas believed that their sons did not deserve special treatment, while Kasturba Gandhi felt that Mohandas neglected them.

-In 1917, Kasturba Gandhi worked on the welfare of women in Champaran, Bihar where Mohandas was working with indigo farmers.
+In 1917, Kasturba Gandhi worked for women's welfare in Champaran, Bihar where Mohandas was working with indigo farmers.

 Kasturba Gandhi taught women hygiene, discipline, health, reading and writing.

-Kasturba Gandhi did not take part in Gandhi's famous Salt March in 1930, but continued to take part in many civil disobedience campaigns and marches.
+Kasturba Gandhi did not take part in her husband's famous Salt March in 1930, but continued to take part in many civil disobedience campaigns and marches.

 In 1939, Kasturba Gandhi took part in nonviolent protests against the British rule in Rajkot, after the women in the city specifically asked her to advocate for them.